 One of the easiest mistakes to make when creating a frozen beverage is letting the blender run for too long.
 Doing this can create a thin or runny beverage.
 Don’t sacrifice that perfect slushy consistency.
 It should be your end goal.

 So, there you have it!
-Five tips on how to create the perfect frozen beverage.
+The essential tips on how to create the perfect frozen beverage.
 What is your favorite frozen drink recipe?
-Sound off and let us know!
+Sound off in the comment section and let us know!